Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 6: User Reacts to a New Post Notification

-### As a user in the Slack community, I want to be updated on other user’s activities and show my reaction to other users.
+### As a user in the Slack community, I want to be updated on other user’s activities and show my reaction to other users so I can feel more engaged in the community.

 Actor: User
 Triggering Event: The user receives a notification about a new post in the Slack community.